 Mak, Akak pergi berkelana*

 What I can say, though, is that throngs of others have done it before me.
 And once I found some and reached out, they have come through wonderfully.
-And enabled me to take questions from concerned stakeholders like a PR rep.
+Even, enabled me to take questions from concerned stakeholders like a PR rep.

 No, I don’t need to wait to have someone come with me.
 I might meet up with people on the way who would.
 And if I don’t, that’s fine as well.